 Step 8 - Turn the Main Power Supply On

-Turn on the circuit breaker that you turned off earlier on step 1 and test your switch timer.
-A switch timer emits a ticking sound as the light is on.
+Turn on the circuit breaker that you turned off earlier on step 1 and test your timer switch.
+A mechanical timer switch will emits a ticking sound as the light is on.
 Once you hear this sound, then you have successfully installed your outdoor lighting timer switch.